Broadwater Farm: Early history

 Following construction of the railways to Tottenham and Wood Green, suburban residential development in the surrounding area took place rapidly.
 However, due to waterlogging and flooding caused by the River Moselle, Broadwater Farm was considered unsuitable for development and remained as farmland.
 By 1920, Broadwater Farm was the last remaining agricultural land on Lordship Lane, surrounded by housing on all sides.

 Despite being deep in the Moselle valley, the Estate dominates the area.
 The mural on the Debden building is more than twice the height of the neighbouring Victorian houses.

 In 1932 Tottenham Urban District Council purchased Broadwater Farm.
 The western half was drained and converted for recreational use as Lordship Recreation Ground, while the eastern half was kept vacant for prospective development and used as allotments.
-Heavy concrete dikes were built to reduce flooding of the Moselle in Lordship Recreation Ground, whilst on the eastern half of the farm, the river was covered to run in culvert as far as Tottenham Cemetery.
+Heavy concrete dykes were built to reduce flooding of the Moselle in Lordship Recreation Ground, whilst on the eastern half of the farm, the river was covered to run in culvert as far as Tottenham Cemetery.